Our Mission & Policies

 Journal ILL Request Form

 If the item can be borrowed from another library, it can take up to 7-10 days to receive the requested item.
+Due to COVID-19, our shipping turnaround on interlibrary loans has stretched from the usual 7-10 days to 2-3 weeks.
 Videos and other audiovisual materials are not available from other libraries through interlibrary loan.
 ILL request forms are also available at the Reference and Circulation Desks.

 Photocopiers are located near the Circulation Desks.
 A change machine is available or you may request change for larger bills at the Circulation Desk.
 Copies are $0.05 per side black & white.
 Color copies are available for $0.35 per side.